HOME NUMERICAL INDEX ALPHABETICAL INDEX HISTORICAL MAPS INDEX OF NAMES

 Ca' Olga [right picture: top left],

-Vila Praha [right picture: right].
+Villa Praha [right picture: right].

-4166 Luhačovice Glass no. 4166 [right] is decorated by the same picture as depicted on the right side of glass no. 2895 [left], with the only difference that the villa depicted in the foreground right is identified as Vila Vlastimila.
+4166 Luhačovice Glass no. 4166 [right] is decorated by the same picture as depicted on the right side of glass no. 2895 [left], with the only difference that the villa depicted in the foreground right is identified as Villa Vlastimila.

 3313 Luhačovice 3869 Luhačovice